gcallah/Rationalism/scapegoat/trumpscapegoat.md

-Traditional constraints on behavior, such as the Ten Commandments, systems of taboo, caste structures, the Confucian invocation of Tian, and so on, can serve to control mimetic rivalry.
+Traditional constraints on behavior, such as the Ten Commandments, systems of taboo, caste structures, the Confucian invocation of Tian, the Eightfold Path of Buddhism, and so on, can serve to control mimetic rivalry.
-But these can break down, so that mimetic rivalry becomes rampant.
+But these may lose their efficacy in chaotic social times, so that mimetic rivalry becomes rampant.
 When this process threatens to tear a society apart, there is a solution, short of abandoning rivalrous mimetic desire: the society can identify a *scapegoat*, a figure upon whom all of the chaos swirling through the social